-- > Dry contamination environment performance - > Wet conditions performance - > Ability to clear contamination - > Cost to run modelling based on wear performance and lubricant cost and usage amount. - Results by block enable cyclist to choose product that suits their cycling ie dry road, Offroad, frequent wet riding. - > Lubricant performance benchmarked on the largest open League Table able to sorted via overall or by each block.
+- Dry contamination environment performance - > Wet conditions performance - Ability to clear contamination - > Cost to run modelling based on wear performance and lubricant cost and usage amount (note this is being reviewed due to some calculation issues for poor performing products). - > Results by block enable cyclist to choose product that suits their cycling ie dry road, Offroad, frequent wet riding. - Lubricant performance benchmarked on the largest open League Table able to sorted via overall or by each block.